Home GastronomyMy favorite Italian restaurants in Paris

 _

 This restaurant is the Parisian address of Neapolitan chef Attilio Marrazzo: l’Attilio.
-The space, spread over several floors in the 8th arrondissement, houses both a bistro and a gastronomic restaurant.
-On the top floor, facing the kitchens, you can sit at the chef’s table to watch the brigade at work.
-Many thanks to chef Gennaro Lodato who was at the helm the evening of our visit.
-That night, we tested the 5-course menu.
-On the menu: a super delicious beef confit bao and scallops with cauliflower velouté.
-I also really loved one of the chef’s specialties: the ravioli—that night, it was Genovese style filled with slow-cooked beef.
+The place, spread over several floors in the 8th arrondissement, houses both a bistro and a gourmet restaurant.
+On the top floor, facing the kitchens, you can sit at the chef’s table to admire the team at work.
+A big thank you to chef Gennaro Lodato who was at the helm the evening we visited.
+That night, we tried the 5-course menu.
+On the menu: a super delicious confit beef bao and scallops with cauliflower velouté.
+I also really liked one of the chef’s specialties, the ravioli—that evening, it was Genovese style filled with slow-cooked beef.
 We continued with the zander medallion followed by the pre-dessert.
-And finally, the highlight of the show: the desserts, with a specific focus on trompe l’œil creations.
-That evening, it was a magnificent Williams pear that was as beautiful as it was tasty—my favorite part of the meal.
+And finally, the highlight of the show: the desserts, featuring a trompe-l’œil creation, which that evening was a magnificent Williams pear that was as beautiful as it was tasty.
+It was the highlight of the meal for me.

 Tested in 2025 - Invitation